CCR-project/FreeSim/README.md

 definition in CompCert (assuming determinate on the target and receptiveness on the source).
 The paper's presentation corresponds to `freesim_replay_fdsim`.

+One may notice that our development for CompCert is entirely orthogonal to the rest of the development.
+The reason is as follows: our main development is based on and compatible with another project, CCR.
+While, the notion of STS and behavior in both projects are "theoretically" consistent, their formalization in Coq is quite distant.
+Specifically, the treatment of stuck states and the style in formulating coinductive data types.
+For that reason, we choose to develop the theory separately for now.

 - Section 6.1.2: `freesim_replay_xsim, freesim_replay_efsim` in `compcert/FreeSim.v`
 - Rest of Fig.12: `free_simulation_behavior_improves, Section ADEQUACY_ALTS` in `compcert/FreeSim.v`
 Section 6.2 (DTree)